msrocka/olca-rust/README.md

 `ructc`, `cargo`, and a platform specific linker) installed.
-The respective platform entry in the `config` file needs to point to a folder where the OpenBLAS and UMFPACK libraries including all dependencies can be found (typically, we use the library folder of a Julia installation for this).
+The respective platform entry in the `config` file needs to point to a folder where the OpenBLAS and UMFPACK libraries including all dependencies can be found (typically, we use the library folder of a Julia installation for this; note that the current Julia 1.7 version fails with segfaults in some calculations on Linux; the 1.6 version seems to work).
 This project contains a `build.bat` script for Windows and a `build.sh` script for Linux and macOS for running the build on these platforms.

 On Windows, the build script first [generates lib-files](https://stackoverflow.com/a/16127548/599575) for each library we want to link against.
 This is done automatically from the